-a.
-A designated staff member will act as the Committee Assistant and assist Cochairs with Agenda development, minutes, coordination of meetings and committee lists, outreach, information gathering.
+- a.
+A designated staff member will act as the Committee Assistant and assist Co-chairs with Agenda development, minutes, coordination of meetings and committee lists, outreach, information gathering. - b.
+Other resources as inherent to community advisory committees.

 - c.
-Sub-committees/Working groups to be established as required, with Terms of Reference or scope of work established by the CUSCAC. - d.
+Sub-committees/Working groups may be established as required, with Terms of Reference or scope of work established by CUSCAC. - d.
 Members must submit any documents to be printed 48 hours prior to the meeting.